 Disaster Preparedness and Emergency Management

-This program has been recommended and approved for discontinuation by the Arkansas Higher Education Board.
+This program will be transitioning to our partners at NYITCOM as of July 1.
 Students currently enrolled in this program will not be impacted and will be able to graduate as planned.